The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.

 These little touches make Hiri a truly exceptional client.
 If Microsoft is your email provider of choice, it should be well up your list.

-Hiri is available to buy for $39 a year, or you can buy a lifetime license for one-time fee of $119.
+Hiri is available to buy annually or via a lifetime license for one-time fee.
 Both options offer a 7-day free trial.

 Best free email clients